 Is this falafel recipe healthy?

 Obviously, this is not a paleo recipe and it’s also not a low carb recipe.
-But my husband and I find that as long as I serve it on top of a salad, rather than in a wrap or in pita bread, it doesn’t spike our blood sugar.
+But my husband and I find that as long as I serve it on top of a salad, rather than in a wrap or in pita bread, it works for us.

-Why falafel recipe?
+Why make a homemade falafel recipe?
 Why not just buy it?

 These days I’m reluctant to eat it at restaurants, after a food poisoning incident a few years ago.
 Apparently, some restaurants reuse their frying oil improperly, causing it to become rancid and unhealthy.

 Another reason to make it at home is that when you deep-fry at home, you can use not just fresh oil, but also a healthier oil such as avocado oil.

 How to serve it